 - Legal requirements.
 There is a statutory requirement for public limited companies to produce annual financial accounts, regardless of whether or not management regards this information as useful.
 Management accounting, by contrast, is entirely optional and information should be produced only if it is considered that the benefits it offers management exceed the cost of collecting it. - Focus on individual parts or segments of the business.
 Financial accounting reports describe the whole of the business, whereas management accounting focuses on small parts of the organization; for example, the cost and profitability of products, services, departments, customers and activities. - Generally accepted accounting principles.
-Financial accounting statements must be prepared to conform with the legal requirements and the generally accepted accounting principles established by the regulatory bodies such as the Financial Accounting Standards Board (FASB) in the USA, the Accounting Standards Board (ASB) in the UK and the International Accounting Standards Board.
+Financial accounting statements must be prepared to conform with the legal requirements and the generally accepted accounting principles established by the regulatory bodies such as the Financial Accounting Standards Board (FASB) in the USA, the Financial Reporting Council (FRC) in the UK and the International Accounting Standards Board (IASB).
 These requirements are essential to ensure uniformity and consistency, which make intercompany and historical comparisons possible.
 Financial accounting data should be verifiable and objective.
 In contrast, management accountants are not required to adhere to generally accepted accounting principles when providing managerial information for internal purposes.
 Instead, the focus is on the serving management's needs and providing information that is useful to managers when they are carrying out their decision-making, planning and control functions. - Time dimension.
 Financial accounting reports what has happened in the past in an organization, whereas management accounting is concerned with future information as well as past information.

-Decisions are concerned with future events and management, therefore, requires details of expected future costs and revenues.
+Decisions are concerned with future events and management, therefore, requires details of expected future costs and revenues. - Report frequency and less emphasis on precision.

-Report frequency.
 A detailed set of financial accounts is published annually and less detailed accounts are published semi-annually.
 Management usually requires information more quickly than this if it is to act on it.
+Managers are often more concerned with timeliness rather than precision.
+They prefer a good estimate now rather than a precise answer much later.
 Consequently, management accounting reports on various activities may be prepared at daily, weekly or monthly intervals.

-THE DECISION-MAKING PROCESS
+THE DECISION-MAKING, PLANNING AND CONTROL PROCESS

 Information produced by management accountants must be judged in the light of its ultimate effect on the outcome of decisions.
-It is therefore important to have an understanding of the decision-making process.
+It is therefore important to have an understanding of the decision-making, planning and control process.
 Figure 1.1 presents a diagram of the decision-making, planning and control process.
 The first four stages represent the decision-making or planning process.
 The final two stages represent the control process, which is the process of measuring and correcting actual performance to ensure the alternatives that are chosen and the plans for implementing them are carried out.
 We will now examine the stages in more detail.